OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

 ### **No Design**
 - [ ] No Design requested.
-  - Owner adds label `No Design Approval Request`
+  - Feature owner adds label `No Design Approval Request`
 - [ ] No Design / No UFO approved. ([OpenLiberty/chief-architect](https://github.com/orgs/OpenLiberty/teams/chief-architect)) or N/A
   - Approver adds label `No Design Approved`
 - [ ] Feature / Capability stabilization or discontinuation or N/A
-  - Owner adds label `Product Management Approval Request` and notifies [OpenLiberty/product-management](https://github.com/orgs/OpenLiberty/teams/product-management)
+  - Feature owner adds label `Product Management Approval Request` and notifies [OpenLiberty/product-management](https://github.com/orgs/OpenLiberty/teams/product-management)
   - Approver adds label `Product Management Approved` ([OpenLiberty/product-management](https://github.com/orgs/OpenLiberty/teams/product-management))
   - Note: For stabilized, superseded, and discontinued feature/capability, skip the [Beta](#beta) section of the template (you may delete it).
 Otherwise, proceed as normal.